darbyna/DATA606_Capstone/README.md

 ### Linear Regression
-- ##### We have used Machine Learning Technique to figure out the correlation between the species of Pollutant.
+##### Machine learning with Scikit-learn was utilized to determine the correlation between Particulate Matter 2.5, other confounding pollutants (NO2, SO2, CO), Air Quality Index, and COVID-19 mortalities.
+As a result of multiple features being utilized in this analysis that are potentially correlated, the linear regression analysis will be conducted while taking multicolinearity into consideration.

 ### Data Visualization